TrestenPool/blog/_posts/2023-08-27-java-programming-masterclass-udemy.md

 ### Casting
   - `int x = (int) ( 10.5 / 2)`

+### Var
+  - **(LVTI)** Local variable type inference was introduced in Java 10
+  - Lets you assign a variable where the type is decided at runtime
+  - `var mymovie =  new Horror("Alien vs Predator");`
+    - constraint
+      - can't be used in field declarations
+      - can't be used in method signatures, either as parameter or as return type

 ### Max and min value of any datatype
   - Getting the max